B1.2 Compare and order whole numbers up to and including 1000, in various contexts.

 Place the cards face down on the table.

-The team loses its turn when it cannot form a number that can be placed on the cardboard strip.
+The team loses its turn when it cannot form a number that can be placed on the strip.

 Note: It is important to model this game for students beforehand.
 Discuss with students why they decided to place their numbers in the different locations.